thecjharries/dotfiles-provisioning/README.md

 Before I run this, I have to do the following things (in no particular order)

 * Create `~/.config/ansible/dotfiles-provisioning-vault` and export its password from my password manager
+* Set up an SSH key for use with my GitHub account

 I should probably figure out a spot for this somewhere in the `~/.local` hierarchy for future runs.